Number of Digits

 The two main systems in use today for international trade statistics are the Harmonised System (HS) and the Standard International Trade Classification (SITC).
 Before the United States adopted HS in 1989, some of its published data was organized according to the Tariff Schedules of the United States of America (TSUSA), and really early data may just be organized under verbal headings..

-These codes schemes are occasionally revised.
-You should be aware of the revision being used for the data that you're studying and use the appropriate revision of the code book.
+Be aware of the revision being used for the data that you're studying and use the appropriate revision to look up the code.

 Indexes and Keyword Searching